mpv-player/mpv/README.md

 will be located in `build/mpv`.
 You can use `./waf install` to install mpv to the *prefix* after it is compiled.

-NOTE: Using the old build system (with `./old-configure`) should still work, but will be removed in a future version of mpv.

 Essential dependencies (incomplete list):

 - gcc or clang